5 Reasons High Fructose Corn Syrup Will Kill You

 We’ll analyze the science’s point of view and you might find the following facts as a sweet surprise.

-What the ads recommend is getting a nutrition advice from a doctor (most grandmothers probably know more about nutrition that your doctor).
+What the ads recommend is getting nutrition advice from a doctor (most grandmothers probably know more about nutrition than your doctor).

-Mark Hyman has studied this topic more than a decade, and have interviewed, read, or personally talked with the majority of “nutrition and medical experts” who want to strengthen the claim that there’s no difference between corn sugar and cane sugar.
+Mark Hyman has studied this topic for more than a decade and has interviewed, read, or personally talked with the majority of “nutrition and medical experts” who want to strengthen the claim that there’s no difference between corn sugar and cane sugar.

 But what he discovered is quite in contrast, and the role of high fructose corn syrup in promoting disease, obesity, and death on a global level finally becomes clear.